deanb4/Image-Segmentation-Visualization-Demo/README.md

 ## Usage

-1. **Upload an image** to get a segmented image with the overlay.
+1. Upload an image to get a segmented image with the overlay.

-2. The model will return a **segmentation map**, which is overlaid onto the original image for visual comparison.
+2. The model will return a segmentation map, which is overlaid onto the original image for visual comparison.

-3. Users can **select a slab of quartz** and place it on any part of the segmented image (e.g., on a kitchen countertop or bathroom vanity) to visualize how it would look in that area.
+3. Users can select a slab and place it on any part of the segmented image (e.g., on a kitchen countertop or bathroom vanity) to visualize how it would look in that area.